Podmantastic/TestConsoleAppWithDI/Readme.md

 # TestConsoleAppWithDI

-This solution serves as a base for exploring and testing new features of C# .NET 9, with a focus on Dependency Injection (DI) and unit testing using NUnit.
+This solution serves as a base for exploring and testing new features of C# and .NET, it used Ninject for DI and unit testing using NUnit.

 ## Project Structure